Integrating FCM Push Notifications

 Click Continue.
 Finally, click Create Project (or Add Firebase if using an existing Google Cloud project).

 Firebase will automatically provision resources for your Firebase project.
-Once this process is complete, you will be taken to the overview page of your Firebase project in the Firebase Console.
+Once this process is complete, you will be directed to the overview page of your Firebase project in the Firebase Console.

 A Firebase project is essentially a Google Cloud project with additional Firebase-specific configurations and services enabled.
-When you create a new Firebase project, you are actually creating a Google Cloud project behind the scenes.
-For more details, refer to the Firebase Chinese Documentation Relationship Between Firebase Projects and Google Cloud.
+When creating a new Firebase project, you are actually creating a Google Cloud project behind the scenes.
+For details, refer to the Firebase Chinese documentation Relationship Between Firebase Projects and Google Cloud.

-To use Firebase in your Android app, you need to register your app with the Firebase project.
-This process is often referred to as "adding" the app to the project.
+To use Firebase in your Android application, you need to register your app with the Firebase project.
+The process of registering an app is often referred to as "adding" the app to the project.

 -